roboscienceorg/book/source/Electrical/BasicPowerDelivery.rst

 limited to 0.1 Amps or less.
 Certainly not enough to drive a large electric motor which might want to draw many amps.
 Using a pwm to drive a power transistor is the way to get power delivered.
 One minor problem is that this only runs one way.
-An H-bridge is a clever way to provide a reverse current, :numref:`hbridgeswitches`.
+An :index:`H-bridge` is a clever way to provide a reverse current, :numref:`hbridgeswitches`.
 By closing S1 and S4, current will flow from left to right, :numref:`hbridgeswitchesclosed`.
 By